Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

-\textbf{RQ4 - Sensitivity Analysis w.r.t.
-Detection parameters:} We evaluate the sensitivity of \AG to varying values of the detection parameters, i.e. epsilon ($\epsilon$) and mean shift bandwidth.\footnote{{We do not evaluate the sensitivity of the t-SNE perplexity parameter, because this has been shown to be robust between values five and 50~\cite{tsne}.}} We evaluate the sensitivity of these parameters for all attacks and data sets.
-For both parameters, we report the \emph{detection accuracy} and the \emph{false positive rate} for all tested values of both parameters.
+\textbf{\RQ4 - Sensitivity Analysis of Detection parameters:} We evaluate the sensitivity of \AG to varying values of the detection parameters, i.e.,epsilon ($\epsilon$), mean shift bandwidth and (number of) initial seed images.~\footnote{{We do not evaluate the sensitivity of the t-SNE perplexity parameter, because this has been shown to be robust between values five and 50~\cite{tsne}.}} We evaluate the sensitivity of these parameters for all attacks and data sets.
+For these parameters, we report the \emph{detection accuracy} and the \emph{false positive rate} for all tested values of these detection parameters.
 Although the mean shift bandwidth was automatically computed using the scikit-learn mean shift clustering algorithm, we still examined the sensitivity of the resulting values with a variance of $\pm 3$.
-For MNIST and FMNIST dataset, we experimented with varying epsilon values of $\pm 40$ around the default value of 100 used, i.e. between 60 and 140, in particular, $\epsilon \in \{60, 70, 80, 90, 100, 110, 120, 130, 140\}$.
-For CIFAR-10, we experiment with varying epsilon values of $\pm 200$ around the default value of 500 used, i.e. between 300 and 700 ($\epsilon \in \{300, 350, 400, 450, 500, 550, 600, 650, 700\}$).
+For MNIST and FMNIST dataset, we experimented with varying epsilon values of $\pm 40$ around the default value of 100 used, i.e.,between 60 and 140, in particular, $\epsilon \in \{60, 70, 80, 90, 100, 110, 120, 130, 140\}$.
+For CIFAR-10, we experiment with varying epsilon values of $\pm 200$ around the default value of 500 used, i.e.,between 300 and 700 ($\epsilon \in \{300, 350, 400, 450, 500, 550, 600, 650, 700\}$).
+For all datasets, we vary the number of initial sample images $\pm 300$ around the default value of 500 used, i.e.,between 200 and 800 ($\{200,300, 400, 500, 600, 700, 800\}$).
+We also study the stability of \AG' detection by executing five runs for each robust model that has been infected with the visible backdoor trigger.

 The epsilon sensitivity results showed that \emph{\AG has a very low sensitivity to varying values of epsilon}.
 For all values of epsilon, \AG could identify a backdoor-infected model and the poisoned class for 98\% (53 out of 54 configurations) of all configurations, with no false positives (\textit{see \Cref{tab:sensitivity-params}}).
 One backdoor-infected model was undetected, specifically, the distributed backdoor attack on MNIST at $\epsilon=60$.
 We found that for the MNIST distributed backdoor attack, the epsilon value at 60 is too low.
-Indeed, it causes \AG to wrongly cluster the translated poisoned images with the (translated) training images.
 Thus, we recommend that higher epsilon ($\epsilon$) values be used for (distributed) backdoor detection.

 \begin{result} For all values of epsilon ($\epsilon$), \AG detected 98\% of the backdoor-infected models, with no false positives. \end{result}